CjanH/Bioinformatics-project/README.md

-# Creating a workflow to identify cardiovascular diseases
+# A workflow to identify cardiovascular diseases
 *A Bioinformatics minor project.*

 Introduction ...